jerryjappinen/bellevue-docs/misc/known-issues.md

 	- Recompiling after saving changes to a file generally around 750-1500 ms
 	- Webpack is pretty good at only compiling what it needs during development, mostly it's just the startup time that is affected
 - App icon generator Webpack plugin
-	- Does not support passing all options to the plugin generating meta tags with color information etc.
+	- Prints extraneous meta tags such as theme color
-	- Does not compile a web favicon
 	- https://github.com/jantimon/favicons-webpack-plugin

 ## Unit testing